|

 "Fundraising is about building

-it is harder to ask them for money.
-If you do get to know people well, it
+well, it is harder to ask them for money.
+If you do get to know

-well, so it will be easier to ask them for money.
+people well, it is easier to ask for money.

 Does the word "friendship" or